-- (b) approximately 3.2 new asthma cases per 1000 local child residents between 10-14 years of age.67 - 79.
-Importantly, PM10 and PM{2.5} also cause a myriad of other serious health effects, including cancer, asthma, Chronic Obstructive Pulmonary Disease, and cardiovascular disease.68 - 80.
+- (a) a 1.7% increase in local residents' lifetime risk of death from a heart attack.
+This will be equal to an increase of approximately 2 heart attack deaths per 100,000 affected residents per year; and - (b) approximately 3.2 new asthma cases per 1000 local child residents between 10-14 years of age. - 79.
+Importantly, PM10 and PM2.5 also cause a myriad of other serious health effects, including cancer, asthma, Chronic Obstructive Pulmonary Disease, and cardiovascular disease. - 80.
 In 1999, Ontario published a Compendium of then-current information on the less dangerous of these two pollutants: PM10.
 This Compendium included a quantitative pyramid of health effects.
-It showed a vast array of human health effects, including increased hospitalization, respiratory events, and asthma attacks.69 Many of these health effects, including all of those listed in the Province of Ontario's pyramid of estimated effects, were not quantitatively assessed by CN:
+It showed a vast array of human health effects, including increased hospitalization, respiratory events, and asthma attacks.
+Many of these health effects, including all of those listed in the Province of Ontario's pyramid of estimated effects, were not quantitatively assessed by CN: